HL7/fhir-patient-correction/input/pagecontent/examples.md

 |Note, in the case of multiple corrections requested, the flow may follow Use Case 3 and/or 4 for each individual correction submitted.|
 {:.grid .bg-info}

-#### Use Case 6: Patient Requests a Correction to Their Medical Record and the Record is Partially Updated
+### Example 6: Patient Requests a Correction to Their Medical Record and the Record is Partially Updated

 |---------------------------------------------------|
 |Note that use case 6 would also include the ability for dialog (status, clarifications) as in the other use cases.
 This is left out of this description for simplicity.|
 {:.grid .bg-info}
+#### User Story

-Sam reviews his records received from his provider on their PHR portal and determines that it contains errors or discrepancies.
+David reviews his records received from Westside on their PHR portal and determines that it contains errors or discrepancies.
 He enters a correction request through the portal.
 The PHR sends the correction request to the provider system and gets an acknowledgement that the request has been received.

-The provider reviews the request on the provider system (EHR). **Portions of the request are accepted** and portions are denied.
+The provider reviews the request on the Westside system (EHR). **Portions of the request are accepted** and portions are denied.
 The request is therefore partially accepted.
-Sam is notified of partial acceptance and how to disagree with the denied portion.
+David is notified of partial acceptance and how to disagree with the denied portion.
 While the portion of the request that is accepted is corrected in the chart and the correction request is marked complete.
+#### Workflow Details
 <figure>
 {%include use-case-6.svg%}
 <figcaption>Use Case 6 flow</figcaption>